Gary Graham (fashion designer)

 Gary Graham (born June 21, 1969) is an American fashion designer and artist.
-His fashion line operates out of his flagship boutique and design studio in Franklin, New York.
-His clothing reflects his interest in history, storytelling, and the roles of women in society.
+He ran an eponymous fashion line in New York City from 1999 to 2017; his current line operates out of his flagship boutique and design studio in Franklin, New York.
+Graham's clothing reflects his interest in history, storytelling, and the roles of women in society.

+His work has been covered in Vogue, WWD, NBC New York, and Chicago magazine.
+Graham is a critic in the textiles department at RISD.

+In addition to a collection inspired by Shaker coats for the Hancock Shaker Village in Pittsfield, Massachusetts in 2021, Graham designed the clothing on all the robots in the Kara Walker installation, Fortuna and the Immortality Garden (Machine)/ A Respite for the Weary Time-Traveler./ Featuring a Rite of Ancient Intelligence Carried out by The Gardeners/ Toward the Continued Improvement of the Human Specious, exhibited at SFMoMA until June 1, 2026.

-Early life
+Early life and career

 Graham was born and raised in Wilmington, Delaware.
-After graduating from Newark High School, he studied painting for a year at Maryland Institute College of Art before transferring to the School of the Art Institute of Chicago to study fashion design and performance art.
+After graduating from Newark High School, in Newark, Delaware, he studied painting for a year at Maryland Institute College of Art before transferring to the School of the Art Institute of Chicago to study painting and performance art before turning to fashion design.
+Graham has said “I grew up in the ’80s, and we would go into IF boutique and save up for a Gaultier something or other.”

 Graham moved to New York City in 1993 where he worked for a costume production house and for Julie Taymor as a costume designer on projects like the award-winning Lion King, where he learned some of the techniques and skills he still employs like garment dying and cutting.
 He then apprenticed with fashion designer J. Morgan Puett for six years before working in product development at ABC Carpet & Home in New York City.